Brighton to Scotland | Luton Van House Move | Case Study

 Edinburgh is a tourist city and prices can creep up fast.
 If you need a quick, affordable meal, head to the Wetherspoons by Waverley station for plenty of dishes under ten pounds.
 It is reliable for breakfasts, jacket potatoes, curries and kids’ meals, and you can get in and out quickly before the crowds build.

-The street that inspired Diagon Alley
+The Street That Inspired Diagon Alley

 Wander to Victoria Street in the Old Town, the colourful, curving lane often linked to the Diagon Alley idea.
 Independent bookshops, cheesemongers and tiny boutiques line the cobbles, with a sweep of bright shopfronts and a hidden upper terrace.
 Go early for photos and quieter browsing, then loop down to the Grassmarket for coffee.

-Arthur’s Seat in a few hours
+Arthur’s Seat in a Few Hours

 If you have a spare morning or afternoon, climb Arthur’s Seat in Holyrood Park for big city and sea views.
 Allow two to three hours at an easy pace, wear steady shoes and bring a windproof layer.
 Start from the Holyrood Palace side for a gentler ascent, follow the marked paths, and plan a loop that drops back toward the Royal Mile for a warm drink after.

-Storage and staged moves
+Storage and Staged Moves

 If keys do not align, we can place items straight into secure storage and redeliver when you are ready.
 Our storage handovers are labelled by room so you only move each item once.
 For complex timelines we can split the job into a main removal day and a smaller man and van sweep for remnants to keep costs sensible.

 We are a family-run Brighton and Sussex removals team.
 You deal directly with Peter from first message to the last box off the van.
-We plan access carefully, bring the right kit for tight turns and older staircases, and communicate clearly from survey to sign-off.
+We plan access carefully, bring the right kit for tight turns and older staircases, and communicate clearly from survey to sign off.
 Our eco pledge means reusing boxes where possible, favouring lower-impact fuel and running paperless bookings and invoices.

-Get a clear quote
+Get a Clear Quote

 Tell us your dates, addresses and a short list of items.
 We will recommend the right vehicle, confirm access and parking, and send a fixed or capped plan for your Brighton to Scotland move.